slimandslam/schwab-client-js/examples/schwab-dashboard-forex/README.md

      <figcaption>schwab-dashboard-react</figcaption>
 </figure>

-## It streams real-time forex data from Schwab and displays it in charts in your web browser
+## This dashboard uses pure HTML/CSS and Lightweight-Charts to stream real-time forex data from Schwab and display it in your web browser

 ### **schwab-client-js** gives you complete access to the Schwab REST API using convenient classes and methods.
 You can stream real-time market data, create and track orders, and retrieve information about your account as well as retrieve different types of market data.